 A favorite from last year is le Potager du Marais, on rue Rambuteau near the Pompidou Center.
 Unless you go at 5:00 p.m., you would do well to make a reservation for dinner, as they fill up quickly.
 Established in 2003, this vegan restaurant has some excellent gluten-free options.
 Le Potager du Marais has a delicious rotating daily soup and now offers gluten-free bread upon request.
 For the main course, my husband often orders the spinach lasagne (which is not gluten-free) and I order the buckwheat crepe filled with mushrooms and carrots in a rich leek sauce.
 We always splurge on desserts because they are divine and all but one are gluten-free.
 My favorite is the chocolate cake served with rich, creamy vanilla custard.
 Though the crème brûlée with a hint of apricot and carrot cake with walnuts are also delicious.

 Café Pinson is located on rue Forez, just around the corner from Wild & The Moon, and they also have another location in the 10th.
 We immediately felt at home in their softly lit, roomy atmosphere.
 The restaurant is 100% organic, wheat and dairy free, and has vegan options.
 The staff was also very knowledgeable and accommodating.
 We both ordered the risotto topped with mushrooms as the main course.
 Warm and creamy, it tasted just like traditional risotto.
 Afterward, we enjoyed the equivalent of cheesecake with a citrus topping and berry sauce for dessert, which was delicious.
 On our last evening in Paris, we decided to dine at Café Pinson and linger over our romantic dinner.
 We had the risotto again, prepared slightly differently with a drizzle of pesto sauce and toasted pumpkin seeds.
 For dessert, I ventured out to try the warm apple crumble, which tasted homemade, perfect for a cold, late-fall night.
 We didn’t want to leave that evening and are already looking forward to returning one day.
+(Update: Sadly, as of October 2019, our beloved Café Pinson has closed.
+I hope they will open another restaurant and will update this post if I hear of anything.)

 Our ace in the hole for times when we need something quick or outside of normal dinner hours is Hank Vegan Burger on rue du Archives.
 The restaurant is very tiny.
 You place your order on the ground floor and then dine upstairs.
 The vegan patties and selection of delicious set gourmet toppings are gluten-free.
 The soft, thick gluten-free bun will not leave you feeling slighted.
 Please note, the fries are not gluten-free but their coleslaw is delicious.
 It’s fun to sit in a 400-year-old shabby chic room and watch life on the street below.